 Conventional wisdom says that the more risk an investor takes, the higher the expected return.
 We disagree.
 Although it is true that some risks may lead to increased returns, there are others that do not, and at times the higher risks cause permanent loss.
 For example, the risks associated with investing in single issue stocks (versus baskets of securities such as mutual funds and ETFs) do not add to expected returns, and can cause permanent and complete loss.
 The risks associated with market timing and leverage also do not add to risk adjusted expected returns.
-However, we have identified three risks that do indeed add to expected returns.
-To learn about these risks which we exploit, read more about the three factor model.
+However, we utilize various dimensions that do indeed add to returns.
+To learn about these dimensions of return, read more about the three factor model.

 Certain investment costs are worthwhile, others are a waste of money.
 Higher costs correlate with lower returns.